skris56uic/cs580_final_project/Solution_6/Report.md

 ## Execution Instructions

 Since a MySQL server is not available in the current environment, We have generated the necessary SQL scripts to run the experiment on any MySQL instance.
-The code to generate these scripts can be found in `Solution.js`.
+The code to generate these scripts can be found in [Solution.js](https://github.com/skris56uic/cs580_final_project/blob/main/Solution_6/Solution.js).

-1.  **`Solution_dataset.sql`**: Contains the SQL commands to create tables `R1`, `R2`, `R3` and insert the "stress test" dataset generated in Problem 5.
+1.  **[Solution_dataset.sql](https://github.com/skris56uic/cs580_final_project/blob/main/Solution_6/Solution_dataset.sql)**: Contains the SQL commands to create tables `R1`, `R2`, `R3` and insert the "stress test" dataset generated in Problem 5.
-2.  **`Solution_query.sql`**: Contains the 3-line join query.
+2.  **[Solution_query.sql](https://github.com/skris56uic/cs580_final_project/blob/main/Solution_6/Solution_query.sql)**: Contains the 3-line join query.

 To execute:
 ```bash